ensomnia16/CS305-23S-Assignment2/README.md

 **April.
 25**

 1. References on `scapy` added, thanks to [Yan-Ice](https://github.com/Yan-ice)
-2. Clarified a sentence that is easily misunderstood.
+2. Clarified a sentence that is easily misunderstood
-3. Clarified standard on additional libraries.
+3. Clarified standard on additional libraries

+**April.
+26**

+1. Clarified a sentence on format of output to correspond to example files
+1. Fixed some typos

 ## Introduction